Crispy, Crunchy Onion Rings

 I came home with a bagful of onions determined to create an onion ring that rivaled our favorite burger joint’s onion rings.

-A couple of tips for making onion rings:
+A couple of tips for making homemade onion rings

 - Slice onions in large rings – 1/2 inches is ideal!